Ari-Glikman/DIY-Host-Resume-on-Github-with-Markdown/README.md

 Etter states simply and clearly that building and hosting a website is superior to distributing PDFs in technical writing.
 This applies to your resume too.

-To enable GitHub Pages you will have to first change your repsotiory's settings.
+To enable GitHub Pages you will have to first change your repsotiory's settings, as demonstrated below.

 ![Settings](https://user-images.githubusercontent.com/73805987/97833455-0091dd00-1c9b-11eb-93a9-265333da3ca8.png)